AAP doing the right thing by going solo? Here's what Delhiites have to say

 [Sheila Dikshit writes to Rahul Gandhi over alliance with AAP]

-But will happen this time around?
-We spoke to some residents of Delhi about AAP pushing for Congress for an alliance, and finally deciding to go alone after Shiela Dikshit said a form "No".
+But will this happen this time around?
+We spoke to some residents of Delhi about AAP pushing the Congress for an alliance, and finally deciding to go alone after Shiela Dikshit said a firm "No".

-Alok Paul told OneIndia that the very move by the AAP to seek an alliance from Congress has dented its image.
+Alok Paul, a Delhi resident, told OneIndia that the very move by the AAP to seek an alliance from Congress has dented its image.

 "AAP will lose it's support base further because the only reason people picked them at first place was there anti-corruption motto which after seeking an alliance with Congress will fade away...Kejriwal looks like losing his mind every time during Lok Sabha elections, he should have learned few lessons from last Lok Sabha results ...BJP will have an edge I believe if Congress ties up with AAP in Delhi," he said.